Devon Xtreme

 The Devon Xtreme are a junior "A" ice hockey franchise in the North Division of the Alberta Junior Hockey League (AJHL).
 The team debuted as an expansion franchise in the 2024–25 season.
 The team plays its home games in the Dale Fisher Arena, which opened in September 2024.
 The team hired Kelly Buchberger as its general manager and head coach.

-Inaugural season
+History

 The Xtreme finished its inaugural season in last place overall and failed to qualify for the post-season.
+Rookie forward Levy Kozma led the team in goals, assists and points.